AsaiAshita/Amazon-Price-Tracker/README.md

 - Following the above, the script makes no difference between used and new prices.
 This is something that may be worked upon in the future
 - At this point in time, the script does not work on Windows (and maybe Mac, though I have not tested this), due to the use of termcolor, which is unavailable for Windows.
 Hence, such a version of the script may be provided in the future.
 - If a Windows-based version of the script will be created, then we will also need to figure out how to successfully schedule the script, as cron is unavailable there.
+- Modify the script to include a minimal print version to use for scheduling
 - Ulterior features may be included, if they are useful to the objectives of this project